 KPIs set for the CEO each year include financial, strategic and operational targets as summarised in the table below.
-KPIs for individual Executive KMP reporting to the CEO focus principally on operational goals in areas for which the Executive KMP is responsible and contributing to overall KPIs for the Company.
+KPIs for individual Executive KMP reporting to the CEO include the overall financial goals for the Company, and otherwise focus principally on operational goals in areas contributing to the overall goals for the Company and for which the Executive KMP is responsible.

-KPI type Percent contribution to STI Description - Examples Link to Company Strategy Financial 40-60% Achievement of revenue, profit and free cash flow targets set for the year in the annual budget.
+Percent KPI type contribution to STI Description - Examples Link to Company Strategy Financial 40-60% Achievement of revenue, profit and free cash flow targets set for the year in the annual budget.
 Sets target for growth in sales and profits for each year, contributing to increasing shareholder value.
 Net free cash flow provides for further investment in the business and capacity to pay increasing dividends each year.
 Strategic 20-50% Establishment of agreed strategic plans and progress towards their implementation.
 Strategic KPI's address the medium term prospects for the company, including new products, markets, customers and alliances.
 Operational 30-50% Commercial development of new products from the R&D team; expansion of sales - new products, new customers; meeting regulatory challenges; manufacturing efficiencies and cost effective sourcing of raw materials; effective management of inventory, debtors and creditors (working capital requirements).
 Operational KPIs address particular challenges identified each year (but often on-going) for continued growth of the business for the future, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
 Examples include turning the output from the Innovations team into profitable products attracting new sales.
 Adjustment to the changing nature of the market, raw material availability and manufacturing efficiency are all required to maintain both short term performance of the Company, and long term growth.

-(vi) Long Term Incentive Plan
+vi.
+Long Term Incentive Plan

-A Long Term Incentive (LTI) is offered each year to the CEO at the discretion of the Board.
-The incentive is in the form of Performance Rights which are delivered according to the Terms of the Clover Corporation Long Term Incentive Plan (established in 2006) and an annual Letter of Invitation from the Board to the CEO, setting out the terms for vesting of performance rights at the end of the three year period from the date of offer (the assessment period).
+A Long Term Incentive (LTI) may be offered each year to the CEO at the discretion of the Board.
+The incentive, when offered, is in the form of Performance Rights which are delivered according to the Terms of the Clover Corporation Long Term Incentive Plan (established in 2006) and an annual Letter of Invitation from the Board to the CEO, setting out the terms for vesting of performance rights at the end of the three year period from the date of offer (the assessment period).
 Performance rights are issued for nil consideration and entitle the recipient to receive one Clover Corporation share at no cost for each Performance Right that vests at the end of the assessment period.

-The number of Performance Rights offered at the start of each financial year is determined from a percentage of the CEO's total fixed remuneration for that year (currently 25%).
-This dollar value is converted into a number of Performance Rights based on the volume Weighted Average Price of Clover Corporation shares on the ASX for the two week period up to and including the last day of the previous financial year.
+The number of Performance Rights offered at the start of each financial year is determined from a percentage of the CEO's total fixed remuneration for that year (most recently 25%).
+This dollar value is converted into a number of Performance Rights based on the Volume Weighted Average Price of Clover Corporation shares on the ASX for the two week period up to and including the last day of the previous financial year.
 Hurdles for vesting of Performance Rights are set for each year of the 3 year assessment period, with vesting of Rights determined after the annual results for the company are released to the market at the end of the third year.
-For example, performance against hurdles set for the LTI offer made in July 2010 was assessed in September 2013, examining achievement in each of the three years since the offer date.
+For example, performance against hurdles set for the LTI offer made in July 2012 was assessed in September 2015, examining achievement in each of the three years since the offer date.
 Hurdles for vesting of Performance Rights reflect long term growth and financial performance of the Company relevant to growth in shareholder value, including such parameters as Earnings per Share growth over the three year period, Share Price and Return on Equity over the same period.